rjf2022/nfl-big-data-bowl/Final Code/Writeup.md

 ### Defender 40-Times

 We pulled NFL Combine results from this [Pro Football Reference](https://www.pro-football-reference.com/draft/2023-combine.htm) website to get the 40 times for each defender.
-Note that this only uses 40 times from the NFL Combine, so we don't have data for defenders who didn't run the 40-Yard Dash in the Combine, and they were excluded from the analysis.
+Note that this only uses 40 times from the NFL Combine, so we don't have data for defenders who didn't run the 40-Yard Dash in the Combine (and hence they were excluded from the analysis).

 ## Defender Tracking Metrics